 \subsection{More Details on Varying the Backbone Model}

 Continuing from Sec.~\ref{main-results}, we perform additional experiments when using an initialized ViT\,\cite{DBLP:conf/iclr/DosovitskiyB0WZ21} as the backbone model on the CIFAR-100 and Tiny ImageNet datasets.
 The average accuracy results are shown in Table~\ref{tbl:main_backbone}, demonstrating the effectiveness of GradMix compared to the baselines when combined with ViT.
 However, the overall performance with ViT is lower than that with ResNet-18, which indicates that ViT may not be well-suited for continual learning settings with limited buffer data due to constraints in memory capacity, computational efficiency, and privacy.
+Nevertheless, transformer architectures specifically designed for continual learning, such as DyTox\,\cite{DBLP:conf/cvpr/DouillardRCC22}, have demonstrated strong performance by dynamically expanding task-specific tokens, suggesting the potential of tailored transformer designs in overcoming the limitations observed with standard ViT backbones.
 In addition, we believe that using a pre-trained model as the initial model would further improve overall performance, while GradMix would still be effectively adopted, as it relies on a gradient-based criterion adaptively derived from both data and the model.